A New World Economy

 Honest Work and Honest Pay

 Another godly economic principle is that of hard work.
-The Apostle Paul told the congregation at Thessalonica that “if any would not work, neither should he eat” (ii Thes.
-3:10).
-To the brethren at Ephesus, Paul said, “Let him that stole steal no more: but rather let him labour, working with his hands the thing which is good, that he may have to give to him that needeth” (Eph.
-4:28).
+The Apostle Paul told the congregation at Thessalonica that “if any would not work, neither should he eat” (2 Thessalonians 3:10).
+To the members at Ephesus, Paul said, “Let him that stole steal no more: but rather let him labour, working with his hands the thing which is good, that he may have to give to him that needeth” (Ephesians 4:28).

 In this age of welfare programs, deficit budgeting, labor disputes, declining health and overindulgence in entertainment, it’s a wonder anything gets done.
 To be sure, many people work hard today.
 But overall, especially among the younger generation, we have seen a noticeable decline in work ethic.